Plum Crazy! 8 Health Benefits and Fascinating Facts

 Cleans up harmful free radicals with the anthocyanins, reddish-blue pigment in some plums.

-4. Prevent diabetes.
+5. Helps to Prevent diabetes.

 Plums have a low glycaemic index so eating plums can help you control your blood sugar and reduce the risk of type 2 diabetes according to the Dieticians of Canada.